 Step three: insertion of a penile prosthesis.
 This is considered to be the last option in refractory cases.
 It is a major operation and can only be performed in specialised centres.

-If you’d like more information regarding erectile dysfunction, book a consultation with Mr Aza Mohammed.
+If you’d like more information regarding erectile dysfunction, don't hesitate to book a consultation with Mr Aza Mohammed via his Top Doctors profile today.